 1

-Australian citizens require a visa for China.
-Apply through the Chinese Visa Application Service Centre at least 2-3 weeks before departure.
-Tourist visas (L-visa) require your passport, completed application form, recent photo, flight booking, and hotel reservations.
-Some cities offer transit visa exemptions for stopovers of 72-144 hours.
+Australian citizens need a tourist visa (L visa) for China.
+Apply through the Chinese Visa Application Service Centre at least three weeks before your departure.
+Processing times can vary and rush fees apply for expedited service.

 2